jfisher-usgs/ObsNetwork/README.md

 by choosing to customize the startup options and specifying the SDI interface (not the default).

-Install required R packages from CRAN using a call to `install.packages`:
+Install required R packages from CRAN:

     > install.packages(c('sp', 'rgdal', 'gstat', 'raster', 'genalg'))